Find out how we ensure our website can be used by people of all abilities and disabilities.

 PDFs and other documents

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
 However we are working towards reviewing and removing as many older PDFs and documents as possible.

 The accessibility regulations do not require us to make pre-recorded audio and video published before 23 September 2020 accessible.
-Plain text transcripts will be provided alongside all videos after this date.
+Plain text transcripts or captions will be provided alongside all videos after this date.